Foster Children Demographics in Virginia

 Foster Care Defined

-Why Kids are in Foster Care?
+Why are kids in foster care?

 Children are in the Virginia Department of Social Services (VDSS) care because they or their families are going through a crisis and complex trauma.
-Often these children — from babies to teens have been removed from their parents because they are unsafe, abused, or neglected, or their parents cannot care for them, so they are placed in foster care and adoption services.
+Often, these children, from babies to teens, have been removed from their parents because they are unsafe, abused, or neglected, or their parents cannot care for them, so they are placed in foster care and adoption services.

-A Foster care program is meant to be temporary until a parent can get back on track or a relative, guardian, or adoptive family agrees to raise the children or a child.
+A Foster care program is meant to be temporary until a parent can get back on track, or a relative, guardian, or adoptive family agrees to raise the children or a child.
 By law, children should contact family kinship care, or kinship families may support their parents, brothers, and sisters through regular visits.
 This will help the child's mental health in a therapeutic foster family home TFC, and we hope they stay with a sibling group, so they have a support group while in the foster care placement.

 Foster Parent Defined

 Children in foster care need strong relationships with caring adults, a network of social support, and services to cope with challenging circumstances or home removal.
-If they do not find this through social services agencies and Child Placing Agencies, a reality for young people will be they will age out of foster care with no life support and will not gain an independent living and long-term success.
+If they do not find this through social services agencies and Child Placing Agencies, a reality for young people will be that they will age out of foster care with no life support and will not gain independent living and long-term success.

 Foster parenting can be one of the most challenging and rewarding responsibilities you could have.
 It's an opportunity to give a child(ren) love before they feel neglected; to provide them with compassion before they feel dismissed; to hug them before they are abused.

 As a foster parent, you can offer a true family to a youth who may have never had one.
-We Would love you to take the next step and learn more about becoming a foster or adoptive parent.
+We would love you to take the next step and learn more about becoming a foster or adoptive parent.